Authentication

 Log-in page - /login

 Each time a user is trying to access a page that needs authentication, he will automatically be redirected to the configured log in page.
 If you want to allow access to "public" page, you just need to add them in the exclude redirect option.
+Alternatively, you can enable the redirect only for certain routes using the include redirect option.

 Authentication -> Providers